OpenEvalProject/evals/manuscripts/elife-97665/v1/manuscript.md

 Collectively, the above data suggest that the methylation status of most of the genes that remain accessible at the TR1 cell stage is already imprinted at the TFH stage, and that most gene expression differences between TR1 and TFH cells cannot be accounted for changes in the overall methylation status of the corresponding genes.
 In a small number of cases, however, the TFH-to-TR1 cell conversion is accompanied by further gene demethylation of TR1-specific genes (i.e. Il10) and remethylation of TFH-specific ones (i.e. Cxcr5).

-## Changes in gene expression during the TFH-to-TR1 cell conversion are largely dissociated from redistribution of epigenetic marks
+### Changes in gene expression during the TFH-to-TR1 cell conversion are largely dissociated from redistribution of epigenetic marks

 To further define the contribution of the various epigenetic modifications discussed above on gene expression, we again focused on the genes associated with chromatin regions that remain open as TFH cells become TR1.
 We then ranked these genes according to gene expression changes, from upregulated to downregulated in TFH or Tet+ cells as compared to Tconv cells (Figure 4—figure supplements 3–4) or in Tet+ vs. TFH cells (Figure 4—figure supplement 5; Figure 4—source data 4).
 Whereas for most genes, differential gene expression in TFH or Tet+ vs. Tconv cells is associated with differential gene methylation, open chromatin, and H3K27ac and/or H3K4me3 deposition, very few differences were noted in all these readouts when comparing Tet+ to TFH cells.

-## Loss of TFH-specific TF gene expression during the TFH-to-TR1 conversion is associated with chromatin closure
+### Loss of TFH-specific TF gene expression during the TFH-to-TR1 conversion is associated with chromatin closure

 The above data collectively suggest that transdifferentiation of TFH cells into TR1 cells is driven by changes in the expression of TFH-stabilizing and TR1-promoting TFs.
 This, coupled to the extensive closure of chromatin sites in TFH cells as they become TR1 cells, suggested that changes in TF expression, particularly the loss of TFH-associated TFs, might be driven, in part, via chromatin remodeling of the coding loci.
 To investigate this, we compared the types and direction (expression-promoting or suppressing) of the various epigenetic modifications studied above on TF-coding genes as a function of upregulation or downregulation.
 As shown in Figure 5; Figure 5—source data 1, the TF-coding genes that are downregulated during the TFH-to-TR1 conversion, unlike those that are upregulated (based on the scMultiome data), close a significant number of OCRs (13/29 of downregulated TF-coding genes had closed OCRs, as compared to only 4/38 of upregulated TF-coding genes, p<0.0001).
 As expected, based on the epigenetic similarity of TFH vs. TR1 cells, upregulation of TF-coding genes was largely dissociated from the epigenetic marks studied here.

 ![Figure 5.](https://cdn.elifesciences.org/articles/97665/elife-97665-fig5-v1.jpg)

 **Figure 5.:** Heatmap depicting the presence of different epigenetic marks (from left to right: differential methylation, differential open chromatin regions [OCRs], differential H3K27ac deposition, differential H3K4me3 deposition, and differential H3K27me3 deposition) in BDC2.5mi/I-Ag7-NP-induced Tet+ vs. KLH-DNP-induced TFH cells.
 Data correspond to differentially expressed TF-coding genes between TR1 and TFH.1 cells as determined by the single-cell Multiome (scMultiome) analyses.
 Differential epigenetic data is scaled for each technique and when multiple genomic regions are associated to a gene, the average is provided.
 Genes are arranged from most to least upregulated, followed by least to most downregulated (fold change).
 No differentially enriched sites for H3K27Ac histone deposition were associated with differential expression of these genes.
-KLH, keyhole limpet hemocyanin; TFH, T-follicular helper; TR1, T-regulatory type 1; NP, nanoparticle.Figure 5—source data 1.
+KLH, keyhole limpet hemocyanin; TFH, T-follicular helper; TR1, T-regulatory type 1; NP, nanoparticle.

-## TR1 cells inherit active enhancers from their TFH precursors
+### TR1 cells inherit active enhancers from their TFH precursors

 Gene expression is driven by the sequential recruitment of DNA-binding TFs (bound to proximal promoters and/or distal GREs), non-DNA-binding cofactors and the transcription machinery to the core promoter.
 Enhancers are GREs that positively activate transcription in primed gene promoters found thousands of kb away and even on different chromosomes but are proximal in the three-dimensional structure of the chromatin in the nucleus.
 Whereas active enhancers are typically marked with H3K4me1, H3K27ac, and some H3K4me3, poised enhancers contain both H3K4me1 and the repressive H3K27me3 mark (Creyghton et al., 2010; Heintzman et al., 2007; Rada-Iglesias et al., 2011; Pekowska et al., 2011).
 Active enhancers target genes marked with H3K27ac and H3K4me1 at and downstream of their TSS, respectively (Creyghton et al., 2010; Heintzman et al., 2007; Rada-Iglesias et al., 2011; Pekowska et al., 2011).